chimbiwide/MissingSemester/README.md

 Includes my notes and solutions to the exercises.

-This mosly serves as a documentations for myself(VIM configurations).
+This mosly serves as a documentations for myself(my neovim configurations).

+I used the kick_start `init.lua` file and modified it so that I can do `<leader>t`  to open a new terminal

+---

 System Specifications:
 ```